yozorajs/yozora/packages/ast-util/README.md

 Name                    | Description
 :----------------------:|:-------------------------:
-`traverseAST`           | Traverse Yozora AST and perform a mutating operation for each matched node.
-`shallowCloneAst`       | Shallow clone the Yozora AST until the match reaches the termination condition.
+`calcHeadingToc`        | Generate heading toc, and update the referenced `Heading.identifier` simultaneously `traverseAST`           | Traverse Yozora AST and perform a mutating operation for each matched node `replaceAST`            | Traverse Yozora AST and perform a replacing operation for each matched node `shallowCloneAst`       | Shallow clone the Yozora AST until the match reaches the termination condition.
-`resolveUrlsForAst`     | Traverse Yozora AST and resolve urls for aim nodes.
-`defaultUrlResolver`    | Default url resolver.
+`resolveUrlsForAst`     | Traverse Yozora AST and resolve urls for aim nodes `defaultUrlResolver`    | Default url resolver

 ### Example